Kansas City Chiefs vs. Cincinnati Bengals NFL Week 17 Odds, Plays and Insights for January 2, 2022

 - This year, the Bengals won ATS in their only game as an underdog of 5 points or more.

-- Cincinnati's games this season have gone over the total in seven out of 15 opportunities (46.7%).
+- Cincinnati's games this season have gone over the point total in 46.7% of its opportunities (seven times in 15 games with a set point total).

-- Cincinnati is 7-5 against the spread and 8-4 overall when the team puts up more than 20.4 points.
+- Cincinnati is 7-5 against the spread and 8-4 overall in games when it puts up more than 20.4 points.

-- In games that Cincinnati totals over 362.2 yards, the team is 5-3 against the spread and 6-2 overall.
+- In games that Cincinnati totals more than 362.2 yards, the team is 5-3 against the spread and 6-2 overall.

-- The Bengals have 21 giveaways this season, while the Chiefs have 28 takeaways.

 Home and road insights

-- At home, the Bengals have one win ATS (1-1) as 5-point underdogs or greater.
+- The Bengals have one win ATS (1-1) as 5-point underdogs or more at home.

-- In five of eight home games this season, Cincinnati has gone over the total.

-- Kansas City is 4-2 overall, and 4-2 against the spread, in away games.
+- On the road, Kansas City is 4-2 overall and 4-2 against the spread.

-- The Chiefs have two wins ATS (2-1) away from home as 5-point favorites or more.
+- The Chiefs have two wins ATS (2-1) as 5-point favorites or more on the road.

-- This season, in four of six road games Kansas City has hit the over.
+- This season, in four of six road games Kansas City has gone over the total.

 Powered by Data Skrive.